Date Coconut Balls

 - Add dates to a bowl of a food processor and pulse until large crumb like consistency.
 If the mixture turns into one large ball, use your fingers or a spoon to pat it down.

-- Form the mixture into 1-1¼ inch balls and place on a parchment lined sheet pan.
+- Form the mixture into 1 1/4 inch balls and place on a parchment-lined sheet pan.

-- Pour the coconut into a small shallow bowl and roll the date balls in the coconut.
+- Add coconut into a small shallow bowl and roll the date balls in the coconut.

-- Store in airtight container at room temperature, away from heat.
+- Store in an airtight container at room temperature, away from heat, for up to 5 days or refrigerate for up to 2 weeks.